Regardless of how you travel, once in the city you’ll find it easy to get around on foot or by using the Metro system of buses and underground rail.

 The Washington Metropolitan Area Transit Authority provides an efficient subway system for navigating the city.
 Extensive Metrobus routes complement it.
 An extensive network of underground and aboveground trains (Metrorail) serves most of the city and Maryland and Virginia suburbs, as well as Reagan Washington National Airport.
 Planned future extensions include service to Dulles International Airport.

-The Foggy Bottom GWU Metro stop, located on the Blue and Orange Lines, is on our Foggy Bottom Campus at 21st and I Streets, NW.
+The Foggy Bottom GWU Metro stop, located on the Blue, Orange and Silver lines, is on our Foggy Bottom Campus at 21st and I Streets, NW.

 Washington D.C., is located inside the famous Capital Beltway (I-495), accessible from north and south on Interstate 95, and from the west on I-66.
 Traveling by car around the Washington area can be challenging, particularly for first-time visitors.